 CPAP Machines

 Whether you have a narrow airway or one with extra tissue, you may need help keeping the airway open enough for you to breathe normally while sleeping.
-This is where a CPAP (Continuous Positive Airway Pressure) machine comes in, the most common deviceOpens in a new tab. to start treating sleep apnea with.
+This is where a CPAP (Continuous Positive Airway Pressure) machine comes in, the most common device to start treating sleep apnea with.

 Some of the sleep apnea symptoms are snoring, labored breathing, waking suddenly while gasping for air, and waking up because your brain senses your lack of oxygen.
 If you don’t have other health complications, then treatment using a CPAP machine should reduce or eliminate these symptoms.